 - Non-reimbursed care or equipment : Certain medical procedures or specific equipment (alternative medicines, high-end glasses).

-Example: For a consultation with a general practitioner at €25, Social Security reimburses 70% (€17.50).
+Example: For a consultation with a general practitioner costing €25, Social Security reimburses 70% (€17.50).
 The remaining cost is therefore €7.50, excluding excess fees.

-The remaining cost aims to limit health insurance expenses while encouraging policyholders to adopt responsible behavior, such as choosing care as part of the coordinated care pathway or favoring health professionals practicing agreed rates.
+The aim of the co-payment is to limit health insurance costs while encouraging policyholders to adopt responsible behavior, such as choosing care within the coordinated care pathway or favoring healthcare professionals who charge agreed rates.

 3. How to Reduce the Out-of-Pocket Cost with Mutual Insurance?

-The mutual or supplementary health insurance intervenes to cover all or part of the remaining costs.
-Here are the essential points to optimize your coverage:
+Mutual or supplementary health insurance can help cover all or part of the remaining costs.
+Here are the key points to optimize your coverage:

 a.
 Choose a Mutual Insurance Company Adapted to Your Needs

-- For frequent consultations, opt for increased coverage for excess fees and excess charges.
+- For frequent consultations, opt for enhanced coverage for excess fees and excess charges.

 - For glasses or dental care, choose guarantees specific to optical and dental costs.